We earn commissions from brands listed on this site, which influences how listings are presented.

 • A larger portion of each payment goes toward reducing your actual debt

-The lower monthly payments may free up your budget and let you pay extra toward your balance when possible.
+Lower monthly payments may free up your budget, allowing you to pay extra toward your balance when possible.

 Is It Better to Consolidate Debt or Pay Cards Off Individually?